Welcome to the launch of our three-part series on the achievement of the BBB Spark Award celebrating Character, Community, and Culture.

 I have become a student of great leaders throughout history and more introspective into my own motives, goals, and aspirations.
 In so many ways, I am remorseful for many of my prior indiscretions, but I hold onto a mantra given to me by one of my close friends: “Risk without regret.”

 It is something so meaningful to my life that I had it tattooed on my arm.
 It is a way of remembering that all of the things I have done have made me the person that I am today.
 All of the mistakes I’ve made are opportunities for growth.
 All of the risks I’ve taken were done to see how far in this world “the son of a factory worker” could go.
-Never forgetting that at any moment this could all go away and I could be back working in that factory making awards for other men and women who didn’t give up.
+Never forget that at any moment this could all go away and I could be back working in that factory making awards for other men and women who didn’t give up.

 So maybe that is what lies at the center of my character: perseverance.
 A relentless drive to see how far I can go and how much good in this world I can do with my talents, through tenacity.